 About my work

-Hi, I'm Laura, a nonprofit content strategist and communications leader based in Northern Colorado.
+Hi, I'm Laura, a nonprofit digital communications leader based in Northern Colorado.

 I invite you to explore my work.